lightning-domains/lightning-domains/README.md

 ## Purpose

-The purpose of this standard is to
+The purpose is to define guidelines to make Bitcoin and Lightning Network domains interoperable and be able to send bitcoin as easy as sending an email.

 ## Rules